kakaingalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Shell permissions
-1. su [username] - this command is used to change current user to a specific user.
+0. su [username] - this command is used to change current user to a specific user.

-2. id -un - the command prints the username of the current user.
+1. id -un - the command prints the username of the current user.

-3. groups - this command prints all groups that the user is part of.
+2. groups - this command prints all groups that the user is part of.

-4. chown [user] [file]  - changes file onwer.
+3. chown [user] [file]  - changes file onwer.

-5. touch - this command creates a empty file.
+4. touch - this command creates a empty file.

-6. chmod u=rwx [filename] - this comands adds execute permission of a file to the user.
+5. chmod u=rwx [filename] - this comands adds execute permission of a file to the user.

-7. chmod ug=x,o+r [filename] - this command adds execute permission of a file to both user and group.
+6. chmod ug+x,o+r [filename] - this command adds execute permission of a file to both user and group.

+7. chmod a+x hello -

 8. chmod 007 hello -a script that sets the permission to the file hello.